Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Posted on 31 May 2018

 Scotch whisky is a special spirit that’s relished by drinkers globally for its heritage, distinctness, sophistication and for its all-out Scottishness.
 Many countries around the world treasure this beverage even higher than their own national drink.
 France, for example, drinks more Scotch than Cognac.
 For many people though, the history behind a bottle of malt may be limited to the date on the bottle for the year it was distilled.
 And, at a push, maybe the date the distillery was founded.
 However, there’s so much more behind the packaged bottles we buy from whisky shops and supermarkets.
-I want to share with you a little bit of the history of the famous Scottish tipple and where it’s today.

 The Evolution of Whisky